threefoldtech/zos/docs/provision/reservation_payment.md

 # Reservation of capacity on the grid

 Reservations of capacity on the grid now require payments.
-If the user wishes to reserve some capacity, before the capacity is deployed they will get a payment invitation.
+If the user wishes to [reserve some capacity](it_contract.md#reservation), he would register a reservation to the explorer.
+As a result he will receive a payment invitation.
 When the user transfers the full amount due, the reservation will be deployed on the grid.
 If the reservation fails for any reason, the user will be refunded.

 The payment of reservation will be done with Stellar wallets.
 We issued TFT on the Stellar network and we expect the user to pay with these assets.
 We support multiple assets for both testing and production.